astronomer/docs/software/install-airgapped.md

 ## Step 26: Pre-creating the Load-Balancer {#creating-the-load-balancer}

-If using a third-party ingress-controller or provisioning domain-names for ingress objects using external-dns, skip this step.
+If using a third-party ingress controller or provisioning domain-names for ingress objects using external-dns, skip this step.

-Astronomer Software platform components require DNS entries be pointing to a load-balancer associated with your ingress-controller to install and function.
+Astronomer Software platform components require DNS entries be pointing to a load-balancer associated with your ingress controller to install and function.

 Perform a preliminary install of Astronomer Software to trigger the load-balancer creation.